What is anaplasmosis?

 - Rash (less common)

 You may only have some of these symptoms.
-They may begin within a week or two of the tick bite.
+They may begin within 1 to 2 weeks of the tick bite.
 Some people can be infected and have no symptoms.
 Older adults and people with weak immune systems are more likely to have severe symptoms.

 How is anaplasmosis diagnosed?

 Your healthcare provider will perform a physical exam, and ask about your health history and your symptoms.
 Tell him or her if you know you had a recent tick bite or any outdoor exposure in areas of the country where these ticks are common.

 Your healthcare provider will need results from certain tests to diagnose the condition.
 These may include the following blood tests: